 The simple answer is that on average, our homes cost about 5% to 10% more for the Building Envelope and Systems, including HVAC and appliances, than a similarly fitted-out code-minimum home.
 The Alternative Energy Systems (usually a Photo-Voltaics array on the roof) will cost another 5% to 10%, depending on the location, and the finished cost of the house.
 The nicer a home is fitted-out, the lower the percentage increase to go to zero-energy!

 I wrote the article below in response to a customer who needed to better understand why some homes were being advertised at un-realistically low prices.
+This article was written in 2012, costs are much higher for everything today, but the percentages will still apply.
 Hopefully this will help with your understanding.
 Please contact us if you have further questions!